-World Rugby, a privately owned entity headquartered in Ireland, operates as a tier 1 media tech buyer.
-Founded in 1886, the organization has approximately 450 employees and reported $46.1M in revenue as of 2024.
-Primarily involved in spectator sports, the company functions as the world governing and law making body for the game of rugby union.
+World Rugby, a privately owned entity headquartered in Ireland, founded in 1886 with approximately 450 employees, reported $46.1M in revenue as of 2024.
+As a tier 1 media tech buyer, the company specializes in spectator sports.
+Functioning as the world governing and law making body for the game of rugby union, it oversees the sport globally.

 2024 Revenue